redeclipse/oldsvnre/data/misc/readme.txt

 It is Copyright (c) 2009 Georges 'TRaK' Grondin <drognin@gmail.com>
 and Copyright (c) 2013 D.a.M.i.E.n. <daymeenn@gmail.com>

-It is licensed under "MIT" license.
+It is licensed under "MIT (Expat)" license.
+To view a copy of this license, visit http://opensource.org/licenses/MIT

 -----